dentarg/auth0-blog/_posts/2017-05-10-load-balancing-nodejs-applications-with-nginx-and-docker.markdown

 And then open `http://localhost:8080` on a web browser.
 See?
 We got simple web page with the `Howdy!` message.
 Before proceeding, let's stop our application by hitting `Ctrl + C`.

-## Dockerizing the NodeJS Applications
+## Dockerizing the Node.js Applications

-To dockerize our NodeJS applications, we will need to create a file called `Dockerfile` in the `application` directory.
+To *dockerize* our Node.js applications, we will need to create a file called `Dockerfile` in the `application` directory.
 The content of this file will be:

 ```bash
 FROM node